Calgary: The West Hillhurst assembly held tent meetings from August 16-25 conducted by David Booth and Burt Snippe.

 Santiago Ixcuintla: Jamer Rodriguez and and Carlos Castaño (Columbia) continue to deliver Scripture texts in towns of the state of Nayarit.

 San Luis Rio Colorado: The believers greatly appreciated the arrival of John and Joanne Clingen, and family, from Nicaragua.
 The Lord’s hand was seen in the rapid approval of the visas.
-The Harvey family encountered immigration issues that prevented them from crossing into Mexico but God graciously met the need.
 John Dennison also made a couple of visits.
 The spiritual growth in the believers has been most encouraging and it is anticipated that several will soon be added to the fellowship.
 Your prayers are valued for the work here, as the devil has sought to sow discord via some unforeseen difficulties with one brother.

 Veracruz: Paul Thiessen had a week of well-attended and helpful Bible Readings on the subject of “Enemies along the way from Egypt to Canaan,” with obvious application to the believer today.
 He was also very encouraged with attendance at the meetings in Cotaxtla.